A. God states His case and offers a cure.

 i.
 This period of Israel’s history is told in 2 Kings 15 through 21 and 2 Chronicles 26 through 33.
 Isaiah was a contemporary of the prophets Hosea and Micah.
 By the time of Isaiah, the prophets Elijah, Elisha, Obadiah, Joel, Jonah, and Amos had already completed their ministry.

 iii.
-Up until the time of Isaiah, the northern nation of Israel had some 18 kings – all of them bad, and rebellious against the LORD.
-The southern nation of Judah had some 11 kings before Isaiah’s ministry, some good and some bad.
+Up until the time of Isaiah, the kingdom of Israel – the northern ten tribes – had some 18 kings, all of them bad and rebellious against the LORD.
+The kingdom of Judah – the two southern tribes – had some 11 kings before Isaiah’s ministry, some good and some bad.

 iv.
 In the time of Isaiah, Israel was a little nation often caught in the middle of the wars between three superpowers: Egypt, Assyria, and Babylon.

 v.
-As Isaiah’s ministry began, there was a national crisis in the northern nation of Israel.
-The superpower of Assyria was about to engulf the nation of Israel.
-During the span of his ministry as a prophet, the southern nation of Judah was faced with repeated threats from the larger surrounding nations.
+As Isaiah’s ministry began, there was a national crisis in the northern kingdom of Israel.
+The superpower of Assyria was about to overwhelm the kingdom of Israel.
+During the span of Isaiah’s ministry as a prophet, the southern kingdom of Judah was faced with repeated threats from the larger surrounding nations.

 b.
 Isaiah, son of Amoz: The name Isaiah means Salvation is of the LORD.
 There are at least seven men by the name of Isaiah in the Bible, but only one is Isaiah, the son of Amoz.